In ancient Greece, when a person got sick, they’d get three doctors visit them together: the "knife“ doctor, the "herb“ doctor and the "word“ doctor.

 Bad emotions, bad health?

-You react to the situation you’re in, and so does your body.
+You react to the situation you’re in and so does your body.
 It responds to the way you think about something, to the way you feel about it, to the way you act.
-Back pain, chest pain, constipation or diarrhea, headaches, sexual problems, weight gain or loss, insomnia... these are only some of the conditions that can develop as the consequence of unbalanced emotional health.
+Back pain, chest pain, constipation or diarrhea, headaches, sexual problems, weight gain or loss, insomnia... these are only some of the conditions that can develop as a consequence of unbalanced emotional health.

 And this is probably something you have already experienced: when you’re sad or upset, you probably aren’t that interested in taking care of your health as well as you should.
 You don’t feel like exercising.
 You don’t feel like eating nutritious foods or taking medicine prescribed by your doctor.